QAGIw3/Q/H2M/README.md

 ## Architecture

 H2M sits at the center of several other services, coordinating their capabilities to deliver a cohesive experience.
-The architecture now features a fully functional Retrieval-Augmented Generation (RAG) pipeline.
+The architecture now features a fully functional Retrieval-Augmented Generation (RAG) pipeline and a complete Human-in-the-Loop communication channel.

-1.  **API Layer (FastAPI)**: Exposes a secure WebSocket endpoint for clients.
+1.  **API Layer (FastAPI & WebSockets)**: Exposes a secure WebSocket endpoint for clients.
 2.  **Conversation Orchestrator**: The core logic of the service.
-For each message, it performs the following steps:
-    a.
-Calls the **Context Manager** to retrieve the user's past conversation history from **Apache Ignite**.
-    b.
-Invokes the **RAG Module**, which now **generates a real-time vector embedding** of the user's query and sends it to **VectorStoreQ** to find genuinely relevant document chunks.
-    c.
-Constructs a final, context-rich prompt using a Jinja2 template.
-    d.
-Submits this prompt to **QuantumPulse** for inference by a large language model.
-    e.
-Receives the final response from the LLM (in this simulation, it's faked).
-    f.
-Saves the new user message and AI response back to the conversation history.
-    g.
-Streams the final response back to the client.
+3.  **Human Feedback Loop**:
+    -   A `HumanFeedbackListener` runs in the background, consuming from a Pulsar topic where agents send clarification questions.
+    -   A `ConnectionManager` tracks active user WebSocket connections.
+    -   When a question for a specific conversation arrives, the listener forwards it to the correct user via their WebSocket connection.
+    -   When the user replies, the API sends their answer back to a "human response" topic, which the waiting agent can then consume.

 This design makes H2M the primary integration point for building intelligent, context-aware AI applications on the Q Platform.